Restraining Orders in Divorce and Family Law

 During a case involving children, the courts often use standard orders telling the parties that they cannot move the children and generally disrupt their lives during the divorce.
 Once the court makes a temporary custody determination, its order will likely require the parents to keep the status quo in the lives of the children so the divorce creates the minimum amount of disruption.

-Thanks to our friends and contributors from Scroggins Family Law for their insight into divorce and family law.
+Thanks to our friends and contributors from Scroggins Law Group for their insight into divorce and family law.